RFU Knockout Cup

 The RFU Knockout Cup was an English rugby union competition open to any member of the Rugby Football Union.
 First contested in 1971, it was the premier competition in English club rugby before the establishment of the English league structure in 1987.

 The competition was replaced by the Anglo-Welsh Cup, involving 4 Welsh regional sides in addition to the 12 English Premiership clubs, beginning with the 2005–06 season.

 History

 Background

 The RFU had long resisted national competitions as it was thought that they would encourage player payments.
 Thus, most club matches were only organised friendlies, with competitions such as the County Cups being the highest honours a club could win.
 The County Championship, established in 1889, was the only national competition for 82 years.

 1971–75: RFU Knockout Cup

-The first competition took place in the 1971-72 season, where Gloucester defeated Moseley in the final 17–6, to become the inaugural champions.
+The first competition took place in the 1971–72 season, when Gloucester defeated Moseley in the final 17–6, to become the inaugural champions.
 Coventry RFC won two titles in succession in 1973 and 1974, followed by Bedford's championship win in 1975.